Why the old and the new need to share time together

 Suppose you write analysis reports for others, e.g. colleagues, clients, friends, students, etc. and you have a new idea, which will make your report so much better.
 Maybe a better structure, a new R package, a new plot, something really sophisticated.
 You are excited about this, you implement it and send your report out to your readers.

 Appreciating change takes time.

 Here is a suggestion: Implement your next great idea to improve your analysis report.
 Just because it is so much fun and your are really excited about the new.
 However, continue to produce the old style report and send it out with the new.
 Hopefully your excitement will sparkle over to the reader.
 But acknowledge that not all of them will have time to embrace the new immediately.
-They read the report for a specific purpose, e.g. table X on page Y. Hence give your reader the space to find his own time to review the new report, eventually he will listen and hopefully switch.
-But do listen to the reader as well and value his feedback.
+They read the report for a specific purpose, e.g. table X on page Y. Hence give your readers the space and time to review the new report without pressure, eventually they will listen and hopefully switch.
+But, do listen to the readers as well and value their feedback.
 Easier said than done.

 There is another aspect to it.
 Sending out the new with the old allows you to fail.
 You have a safety net.
 Some of your ideas might actually be not that great after all.